firebearstudio/magento2-import-export-sample-files/README.md

 <p>In this repository we have gathered all sample files for Magento 2 import and export procedures.
 Every file has been tested with the different Magento 2 versions and latest release of <b><a href="https://firebearstudio.com/the-improved-import.html">Improved Import and Export extension</a></b>.</p>
 <p align="center" />If you are new to the import process - start by reading <b><a href="https://firebearstudio.com/blog/the-complete-guide-to-magento-2-product-import-export.html">FireBear Studio Magento 2 import guide</a></b>.</p>
+</p>The latest release of Magento 2 Improved Import and Export extension added support of <a href="https://firebearstudio.com/blog/magento-2-b2b-commercecloud-how-to-import-and-export-companies-requisition-lists-shared-catalogs-and-negotiable-quotes.html" ><b>B2B Add-On</b></a>.
+The add-on allows to import and export all Magento 2 B2B entities: companies, shared catalogs, requisition lists and quotes and negotiable quotes.
+All B2B sample files can be found here with b2b prefix.</p>
 <h2>List of Magento 2 sample import files</h2>
 <b><a href="https://github.com/firebearstudio/magento2-import-export-sample-files/tree/master/Improved%20Import%20:%20Export%20-%20Sample%20Files" />/Improved Import : Export - Sample Files</a></b>
 <ul>